hobbes7878/data-driven-journalism/week-3---21.md

 Also please find the section in the Attorney General's [Public Information Handbook](https://www.texasattorneygeneral.gov/files/og/publicinfo_hb.pdf) that you think is most relevant to whether the requested records are public records.

-**So that not everyone grabs the same request,** please post the name of the request you're picking on the #assignments channel in Slack.
-First come, first serve; and I may suggest alternatives for you.
+**So that not everyone grabs the same request,** please post the name of the request you're picking on the #assignments channel in Slack as early as you can.
+First come, first serve; and I may suggest alternatives if the one you pick doesn't have much depth/is kinda boring.

 ---